Ramprasad-Group/polygnn/README.md

 `example.py` is an example of how to train a multitask model with only SMILES strings as features. `example2.py` is an example of how to train a multitask model containing both SMILES and *non-SMILES* features. `example.py` and `example2.py` share the same flags.
 Read the comments in `example2.py` for more details.

 ### `more_examples`
 A directory containing more example files.
+- One of these files is `more_examples/example_predict_trained_models.py`.
+It is an example of how to just do prediction using one of the models trained in the [companion paper](https://pubs.acs.org/doi/full/10.1021/acs.chemmater.2c02991).
+The file shows how to get predictions for 36 different properties of polyethylene.
+Of course, you can change the polymer that you want to get predictions for, but the properties that can be predicted are fixed.
+If you want to make a prediction for a different property, then you'll need to train your own model (see `example.py` and `example2.py` for more details on training your own model).
-One of these files is `more_examples/example_predict.py`.
-It is an example of how to just do prediction using previously-trained models.
+- Another one of these files is `more_examples/example_predict.py`.
+It is an example of how to just do prediction using a previously-trained model not included in the companion paper](https://pubs.acs.org/doi/full/10.1021/acs.chemmater.2c02991).
 This file requires that an unmodified `example.py` be run first.
 This file shares the same flags as `example.py`.

 ## Questions
 I'm more than happy to answer any questions about this codebase.
 If you encounter any troubles, please open a new Issue in the "Issues" tab and I will promptly respond.
 In addition, if you discover any bugs or have any suggestions to improve the codebase (documentation, features, etc.) please also open a new Issue.
 This is the power of open source!